commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   (3) From version older than 1.2 to later, if htmLawed is used without '$config["safe"]' set to 1: Unlike previous versions, htmLawed version 1.2 and later permit 'data' and 'javascript' URL schemes by default (see section:- #3.4.3).

   Old versions of htmLawed may be available online.
-E.g., for version 1.0, check http://www.bioinformatics.org/phplabware/downloads/htmLawed1.zip; for 1.1.1, http://www.bioinformatics.org/phplabware/downloads/htmLawed111.zip; and for 1.1.22, http://www.bioinformatics.org/phplabware/downloads/htmLawed1122.zip.
+E.g., for version 1.0, check https://bioinformatics.org/phplabware/downloads/htmLawed1.zip; for 1.1.1, https://bioinformatics.org/phplabware/downloads/htmLawed111.zip; and for 1.1.22, https://bioinformatics.org/phplabware/downloads/htmLawed1122.zip.

 -- 4.6  Comparison with 'HTMLPurifier' -----------------------------o

-  The HTMLPurifier PHP library by Edward Yang is a very good HTML filtering script that uses object oriented PHP code.
-Compared to htmLawed, it (as of year 2015):
+  The HTMLPurifier:- http://htmlpurifier.org PHP library by Edward Yang is a good HTML filtering script that uses object-oriented PHP code.
+Compared to htmLawed, as of year 2015, HTMLPurifier:

   *  does not support PHP versions older than 5.0 (HTMLPurifier dropped PHP 4 support after version 2)